 - While your tummy is swollen in the first few weeks, it may appear to be quite protuberant.
-Allow at least 3 months for the shape and size to settle. - Your skin will be irritated and sensitive after surgery.
+Allow at least 3 months for the shape and size to settle.
+Similar with your breast. - Your skin will be irritated and sensitive after surgery.
 You should avoid the sun, and use a gentle cleanser and moisturiser. - Often the area around your belly button and on your lower abdomen will be numb after surgery.
-Sensation may or may not return fully, but it will be a few months before any sensory recovery begins as the nerves take time to reconnect.
-When the nerves are recovering, you may experience tingling, buzz, crawling or electric shock sensation periodically in the abdomen.
-This is expected, and will disappear after a few months. - Your nurse can show you some effective gentle distraction techniques to reduce these - The abdomen may feel firm and lumpy in places, especially if you have had some fat necrosis within the abdominal skin.
+Sensation may or may not return fully, but it will be a few months before any sensory recovery begins as the nerves take time to link up.
+When the nerve recovers, you may experience tingling, buzz, or electric shock sensation periodically in the abdomen.
+This is expected, and will disappear after a few months.
+The reconstructed breast is numb, as the reconstruction does not recreate sensation back into the breast, only the shape. - The abdomen or breast may feel firm and lumpy in places, especially if you have had some fat necrosis within the abdominal skin.
 Gentle massage over whole abdomen and these lumpy areas can begin 4 weeks after surgery.
-It takes time for the tissue to regain their normal suppleness and
+It takes time for the tissue to regain their normal suppleness and softness.
+Lumpy areas can take up to 6 months to soften; in some rare instances, they can take up to 2 years to disappear.

-- softness.
-Lumpy areas can take up to 6 months to soften; in some rare instances, they can take up to 2 years to disappear. - Sometimes, the skin will appear irregular, puckered and pleated around the suture lines.
+- Sometimes, the skin will appear irregular, puckered and pleated around the suture lines.
 All this will take time to smooth out as the scar relaxes and the deep sutures dissolve.
 The scar itself can feel like a hard ridge in the first three months.
-Again, massaging of the scar is important to help these settle. - Remember, surgery takes time to settle, often patients look better at 6 months than at 1 month after surgery. - It is important that you contact the rooms in the first instance (and not your GP!) at any stage if you have questions or concerns.
-We need to be fully aware of any problems you may be having, and our nurses are experienced in postoperative care; they are more than happy to help with any queries or concerns you may have, and will be able to organise an appropriate timely appointment for you if required.
+Again, massaging of the scar is important to help these settle. - Remember, surgery takes time to settle, You will look and feel better at 6 months than at 1 month after surgery. - It is important that you contact the rooms first instance (and not your GP!) at any stage if you have questions or concerns.
+We need to be fully aware of any problems you may be having, and our nurses are experienced in postoperative care; they are more than happy to help with any queries or concerns you may have, and will be able to organise an appropriate urgent appointment for you if required.